Print Think 2018 Italy:

 Rob Swainston is currently Artist in Residence at Bard College.
 Born and raised in rural Pennsylvania, he studied art and political science at Hampshire College, and subsequently lived and worked in Central Europe, pursuing postgraduate studies in political science at Budapest’s Central European University.
 He received his MFA in visual arts from Columbia University in 2006, attended the Skowhegan School of Painting and Sculpture in 2007, the Marie Walsh Sharpe Studio Program in 2009-10, and is alumnus of the Philadelphia art collective Vox Populi.
 Rob is a cofounder and master printer of Prints of Darkness, a collaborative printmaking studio in Brooklyn, NY.
 He has had solo shows with Marginal Utility, Philadelphia (2013); Neuwerk Kunsthalle, Konstanz, Germany (2012); Esther Massry Gallery at the College of Saint Rose, Albany, NY (2011); David Krut Projects, NYC (2010); Bravin Lee Programs, NYC (2010); and Vox Populi, Philadelphia (2008 and 2009).
 Rob has been in group shows at International Print Center New York (2014,2012,2011), Socrates Sculpture Park, Queens, NY (2013,11); Arlington Arts Center, Arlington (2012); Provincetown Art Association and Museum, Provincetown, MA (2012); Mellon, Brooklyn, NY (2011); NADA Hudson (Canada Gallery), Hudson, NY (2011) and Mason Gross Galleries, New Brunswick, NJ (2010); Rob recently finished a fellowship with the Provincetown Fine Arts Work Center (winter 2011-12) and a fellowship at the Robert Blackburn Printshop (summer 2012), and will be participating in the Bronx Museum AIM program in 2015.

-Ken Wood has a professional degree in Architecture from Rice University in Houston, TX and an MFA in Printmaking from Tyler School of Art, Philadelphia/Rome.
+Ken Wood has a professional degree in Architecture from Rice University in Houston, TX and an MFA in Printmaking from Tyler School of Art and Architecture, Philadelphia/Rome.
 He has exhibited his paintings, drawings and prints in Massachusetts, Rhode Island, Texas, Pennsylvania, Virginia, Missouri, Mississippi, Illinois, and in Italy, and shows his work at the Philip Slein Gallery and Good Citizen Gallery, both in St. Louis.
 He has taught drawing and design at the Rhode Island School of Design, Wesleyan University, Temple University in Rome, Virginia Tech, and Washington University, and is currently Assistant Professor and Area Coordinator of Printmaking at St. Louis Community College - Meramec.

 A detail of The Re-Birth of Venus, handprinting on paper, 1984 Photograph: David Reynolds/Anthony Reynolds Gallery David Reynolds/Anthony Reynolds Gallery/Public Domain